Brooklyn pastor ‘Bling Bishop’ found guilty of spending $90,000 of his parishioner’s savings on luxury goods | KRDO

 Whitehead also made false statements by telling FBI agents he only had one phone, when he actually had two, according to the indictment.

-Each count carries a maximum sentence of 20 years, except for the false statements count, which is a maximum sentence of 5 years, according to the district attorney’s office.
+Each count carries a maximum sentence of 20 years, except for the false statements count, which is a maximum sentence of 5 years, according to the US attorney’s office.

 Dawn Florio, one of Whitehead’s attorneys, said they plan to appeal the verdict.
 His sentencing is scheduled for July 1, she added.